 - Prepare the tofu feta.
-In a blender or a food processor, blend the miso, garlic, lemon juice, vinegar, nutritional yeast, pepper, and water.
-Place the cubed tofu in an airtight container (preferably one that is wide enough to allow tofu to rest in a single or double layer) and pour the marinade over the tofu.
-Cover the container and transfer it to a fridge for 6-48 hours (preferably at least overnight).
+Whisk together the miso, lemon juice, and vinegar (you'll have a thick, smooth paste).
+Add the water and whisk till smooth, then whisk in the garlic, nutritional yeast, salt, and pepper.
+Place the cubed tofu in an airtight container (preferably one that's wide enough to allow tofu to rest in a single or double layer) and pour the marinade over the tofu.
+Shake to distribute the marinade over the tofu, then cover the container and transfer it to a fridge for at least 4-6 hours (preferably overnight).

 - If your sun dried tomatoes are tough, rehydrate them by soaking them in boiling or piping hot water for 15-30 minutes, or until tender.
 Chop them and set them aside (this step isn't necessary if your tomatoes are tender enough on their own).

 - To prepare the dressing, blend the hemp seeds, garlic, salt, pepper, oregano, lemon juice, water, and oil together in a blender or food processor until smooth.